Careers Help for Postgraduates and Contract Researchers

 |PhD Accounting & Finance||University of Kent||Reader In Accounting|

-|PhD Biochemistry||University of Kent||Postdoctoral Research|
+|PhD Biochemistry||University of Kent||Postdoc.
+Research|

-|PhD Biochemistry||University of Kent||Postdoctoral Research Associate|
+|PhD Biochemistry||University of Kent||Postdoc.
+Research Associate|

 |PhD Biochemistry||University of Kent||Research Associate|

 |PhD Biochemistry||Bridge Genoma||Molecular Cytogeneticist|

 |PhD Biochemistry||University of Kent||Post Doc Research Assoc./PCRT-T HIGHEDA|

 |PhD Biodiversity Management||Herpetological Conservation Trust||Research & Monitoring Officer|

 |PhD Clinical Psychology||University of East Anglia||Clinical Senior Lecturer|